 5 Avoid Spam Trigger Words & Patterns

-Words like “FREE!!!”“Act Now”“Guaranteed” raise red flags.
+Words like “FREE!!!”“Act Now”“Buy Now” raise red flags.
 Modern filters analyze intent, formatting, and frequency—not just keywords.

 6 Personalize Emails at Scale

-Use dynamic fields (name, company, behavior).
+Use dynamic fields or spintax (name, company, behavior).
 Personalized emails deliver 6x higher transaction rates.
 Relevance is your biggest inbox weapon.

 7 Control Sending Volume & Frequency